clusterio/clusterio/README.md

 [1.2.x branch](https://github.com/clusterio/factorioClusterio/tree/1.2.x) or
 [latest stable release](https://github.com/clusterio/factorioClusterio/releases/latest).

-Installation instructions bellow are for stable release - if you need a development version - just drop `-b 1.2.x` from clone command and `--only=production` from the `npm install` command.
+Installation instructions below are for stable release - if you need a development version - just drop `-b 1.2.x` from clone command and `--only=production` from the `npm install` command.

 ### Ways to support me/the project: